emaesen/blog-template-with-article-photo-video-art-posts/README.md

-# Starter project for a personal blog/photo/article website
+# Template for a personal blog/photo/article website

 A Gridsome Vue.js Strapi project